AJ's Infinite Summer: Release and reception

 AJ's Infinite Summer was released without announcement on May 16, 2014, on the official website of Cartoon Network.
 Long Live the Royals, another pilot, was released on the same day.
 This pilot was created by Sean Szeles, who has also worked on Regular Show.
 Jason Krell of io9 found that the plot for AJ's Infinite Summer was simple yet flexible.
 He described its take on life during summer vacation as "charming" and comparable with an "aged-up Phineas and Ferb".
 He said that he was amazed by both and that his viewership will be granted for both, should they be picked up as full series.
 John Lamb of The Forum of Fargo-Moorhead recognized features of Fargo in the pilot, namely the high school, which he found analogous to Fargo South where Jones attended.
 Meanwhile, Amid Amidi of Cartoon Brew expected that the pilot would not have continuity from AJ Goes to France.

 After the pilot was released, Jones found that people back in Fargo were amused to spot the differences in landmarks between their city and Downer.
 Jones told Lamb that since he worked in animation, he has been "surrounded by these people that I've looked up to for years as a fan, and having them tell me they enjoyed it is the greatest thing ever".
 As of June 2014, Jones is still mainly working on Regular Show but said that he would like it very much to have the network commission it as a series.
 He expressed interest in submitting it at the Fargo Film Festival.
 The pilot was listed in the ballot for "Outstanding Short-Format Animated Program" at the 66th Primetime Emmy Awards, although it did not win.
 The Long Live the Royals pilot did win in this category, however, and the network later commissioned it as a miniseries of the same name.
+The character of AJ was revisted by Jones in 2024 in the film AJ Goes To The Dog Park.